What is Data Annotation [2024 Updated] – Best Practices, Tools, Benefits, Challenges, Types & more

 Adhering to these data annotation best practices can help you guarantee that your data sets are accurately labeled, accessible to data scientists, and ready to fuel your data-driven projects.

-Case Studies
+Case Studies / Success Stories

 Here are some specific case study examples that address how data annotation and data labeling really work on the ground.
 At Shaip, we take care to provide the highest levels of quality and superior results in data annotation and data labeling.
-Much of the above discussion of standard achievements for data annotation and data labeling reveals how we approach each project, and what we offer to the companies and stakeholders we work with.
+Much of the above discussion of standard achievements for effective data annotation and data labeling reveals how we approach each project, and what we offer to the companies and stakeholders we work with.

 In one of our recent clinical data licensing projects, we processed over 6,000 hours of audio, carefully removing all protected health information (PHI) to ensure the content met HIPAA standards.
 After de-identifying the data, it was ready to be used for training healthcare speech recognition models.